 They can also lead to other income, like Passive Income made through Affiliate Links.

-And art challenges, social media and art communities can also provide you, as a self-taught artist, some valuable feedback and suggestions on your work, and they can give you a real sense of community.
+And art challenges, social media and art communities can also provide you, as a self taught artist, some valuable feedback and suggestions on your work, giving you a real sense of community.